 General principles, applications, and recent advances of the rapidly growing science of biotechnology.
 Topics include impact of biotechnology on medicine, animal sciences, environment, agriculture, forensics, and economic and socio-ethical issues.
 Pre: C (not C-) or better in 275 or consent.
 (Cross-listed as MBBE 401) DB

-Introduction to the concepts, goals, ethical issues and consequences of biotechnology using real-life case studies of cloning, DNA fingerprinting, gene therapy and genetical engineering.
+Introduction to the concepts, goals, ethical issues and consequences of biotechnology using real-life case studies of GMOs, cloning, DNA fingerprinting, gene therapy and genetical engineering.
 Pre: 171 or consent.
 (Cross-listed as MBBE 304)